Negotiating Ocean Freight Rates for Your Business

 Negotiating Ocean Freight Rates

 The keys to negotiating ocean freight rates aren’t really that different from negotiating the terms offered by any other service provider.
-Successful negotiation starts with educating yourself, which in this case means getting familiar with the types of ocean freight shipping options available, which services you need, and the market rates and common rate structures.
+Successful negotiation starts with educating yourself on the matter, which in this case means getting familiar with the types of ocean freight shipping options available, which services you need, and the market rates and common rate structures.
 This knowledge helps shippers go into negotiations grounded and informed.

 Once shippers enter the negotiation phase, they should keep in mind that flexibility is key and, while a great rate is nice, it doesn’t mean anything if a quality service isn’t rendered.
 By diversifying their carrier base, shippers leave themselves with a little more wiggle room.
 It’s critical to keep in mind that the best outcome in a negotiation is both parties getting a fair rate.